brucemcpherson/bmFiddler/dependencies.md

 # Google Apps Script Project: bmFiddler
-This repo (bmFiddler) was automatically updated on 1/13/2022, 11:43:16 AM by GasGit
+This repo (bmFiddler) was automatically updated on 1/19/2022, 4:19:21 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")